elileka/personal_website/content/author/admin/_index.md

 +++

-I am an independent scientist, working under the name ELKMO.
+I am an independent scientific consultant.
 My clients include the [Steinegger lab] (https://steineggerlab.com/en/) at [SNU] (https://www.snu.ac.kr/).

 Before that I was a postdoc with [Dr. Johannes Söding] (https://www.mpibpc.mpg.de/soeding) at [MPIBPC] (https://www.mpinat.mpg.de/en), where I developed tools for the analysis of eukaryotic metagenomic data.